Wyntuition/jekyll-now/todo/pd-plan.md

     + git:rebase use cases to core dev curric

+## Career?

+Engineering and Architecture SupportExcella is committed to the idea that asolid foundation results in the best outcome.
+When starting or joining a project, we take inventory of a project and any existing architecture.
+Whether that architecture needs to be improved, re-written, or left alone, Excella strivesto understand and evaluate that architecture within the context of the needs of the application or system.
+The resultsof this attitude are solidly founded applications and systems that are not only coded well butare also scalable and well-engineeredto be agile with things like version control, unit testing, and continuous integration

 ## Plan - Current

 - ORG PD.
 This should be on PD plan regularly reviewed